exeBIOS/Cybersecurity/Cyber-Threats.md

 >[!note]
 >This liste contains multiple cyber threats/attacks that you need to know when starting in cyber security.

+>[!caution]
+>These INFORMATIONS are for EDUCATIONAL PURPOSES ONLY, i DO NOT encourage any illegal actions.
+The best way to counter a hacker is to become a hacker.
+Hacking is a WEAPON, ONLY YOU will decide what to to whith this knowledge.

 ## Information Gathering

 OSINT or Open Source INTeligence is not specifically a "Cyber-Attack" it's used in other domains like in the military to gather information on the enemy.
 But using OSINT can also be interesting for cyber criminals, as they can gather specific informations about some one or an organization and use them to plan realistic looking fishing emails.